gondo/bouk.github.io/_posts/2014-09-30-idiomatic-generics-in-go.md

 ---

 Go has a fantastic standard library and powerful concurrency primitives, but the type system is notoriously lacking.
 One of the main features that is sorely missing is generics.
-In this post I'll compare different methods of implementing generics in Go, arriving at what I think is currently the best possible solution.
+In this post I'll compare different methods of implementing generics in Go, and show you what crazy hoops I jumped through to arrive at something that resembles generics in other languages.

 ## Copy and Paste

 A combination of interfaces and good ol' copy and paste is the way Go [currently implements sortable slices](http://golang.org/src/pkg/sort/sort.go?s=5371:5390#L223).
-This is not a sustainable way of coding of course, as you'll be duplicating lots of code with no way to modify all of it at once if you want to add features or fix bugs (of course Wikipedia has an [extensive article on the subject](https://en.wikipedia.org/wiki/Copy_and_paste_programming)).
-The names of your types will end up being `StringSet`, `IntSet`, `FloatSet` etc. Using generic functions like map or reduce is also a pain, as you'll end up with names like `StringToIntMap`.
-Copy and paste is clearly not a sustainable way of 'implementing' generics.
+This is of course a terrible, terrible idea.
+The names of your types will end up being `StringSet`, `IntSet`, and `FloatSet`.
+When you find a bug you'll be forced to go through all of the instances where you copied and pasted, fix it and hope you don't miss any.
+This is clearly not a sustainable way to 'implement' generics.

 ## Reflection

-A commonly suggested way to implement basic functions such as Map/Reduce/Filter is to use reflection, and you'll end up with something like this:
+A commonly suggested way to implement higher-order functions such as Map/Reduce/Filter is to use reflection, and you'll end up with something like this:

 <script src="https://gist.github.com/bouk/fbf273835d996c9f072e.js"></script>

 This will give you lots of flexibility, at the cost of static type checking.
-Losing static type checking will force you to do type checking at runtime, which means you'll lose lots of safety and performance, which means you're basically going back to Python style programming, which means you lose two of the most powerful features of Go.
+Losing static type checking will force you to do type checking at runtime, which has a big performance impact and you will lose many of the guarantees a type system gives you.
+The code is also way harder to understand because of the `interface{}` types everywhere.

 ## Templating